 Problems at school with teachers or subjects:

-• Talk to …… and ask them to help.
+• Talk to Mr Waterworth or Nicki Ridden-Angus and ask them to help.

 Problems with friends or other students:

-• Talk to ……. or ……….
+• Talk to Mr Waterworth or to Nicki Ridden-Angus or the Counselling Team and ask them to help.

 Problems with money, your visa enrolment or insurance:

-him• Talk to ……..
+• Talk to Mr Waterworth and ask him to help.

 If you are still not satisfied you or your parents can talk to the Principal.
-If you are not happy with the help you have received, write a letter to the Board of Trustees.t
+If you are not happy with the help you have received, write a letter to the Board of Trustees.

-If you feel your problem is not being solved by the school, you can contact the New Zealand Qualifications Authority (NZQA) www.nzqa.govt.nz.
-Phone 0800 697296 or qadrisk@nzqa.govt.nz.
+If you are not satisfied by the outcome of our complaints process, you may notify the New Zealand Qualifications Authority (NZQA).
+Please refer to the NZQA website for more information on their role and process.

+You may also be able to take your complaint to Study Complaints – a dispute resolution provider specialising in supporting international students in resolving disputes with their schools.

 If it is a financial or contractual dispute, you can contact Study Complaints/Nga Amuamu Tauira by phone on 0800 006 675.
 More information is available on the Study Complaints website.
 You must be able to show them that you have tried to get the school to act before you contact them.
 They will consult the school to see if anything can be done to help you.

-(Name of School) has agreed to observe and be bound by The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code) published by the Ministry of Education and administered by NZQA.
+Trinity Catholic College has agreed to observe and be bound by The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code) published by the Ministry of Education and administered by NZQA.
 Please see here for more information.

 SCHOOL PROCEDURES FOR HANDLING COMPLAINTS